 Growth and maintenance Ra

 Given the evidence for thermal acclimation of tissue-specific respiration rates to experimental warming in this experiment (Drake et al., 2016b; Aspinwall et al., 2016), we investigated growth and maintenance respiration as drivers of Ra (McCree, 1970; Tjoelker et al., 1999; Amthor, 2000; Adu‐Bredu & Hagihara, 2003).
+Separating growth and maintenance components of Ra is not possible in all C-cycle application, but is possible here with records of both growth and Ra.
 We evaluated the relationship between Ra per unit tree C and relative growth rate (RGR); the slope reflects the growth component of Ra, while the y-intercept reflects the maintenance component of Ra.
 If Ra does not acclimate to warming, we expect the warmed treatment to have a higher y-intercept than the ambient treatment.
 If Ra acclimates homeostatically, we expect the ambient and warmed treatments to have equivalent intercepts.
 We also directly estimated coefficients associated with growth and maintenance components of Ra (Amthor, 2000);

 Ra=Rg+Rm= grG+mrW (eq.
 2)